huaweicloud/terraform-provider-huaweicloud/website/docs/r/as_group_v1.html.markdown

 * `region` - See Argument Reference above.
 * `scaling_group_name` - See Argument Reference above.
+* `status` - Indicates the status of the AS group.
+* `current_instance_number` - Indicates the number of current instances in the AS group.
 * `desire_instance_number` - See Argument Reference above.
 * `min_instance_number` - See Argument Reference above.
 * `max_instance_number` - See Argument Reference above.